http://www.fpnotebook.com/

 - Now 10% of "normal" slides re-screened

-- Adjunctive methods to decrease false negative rate
+- Adjunctive methods to decrease False Negative Rate

 - General

-- Adjuncts identify more LGSIL lesions
+- Adjuncts identify more LGSIL lesions, but may lead to over-testing

 - Liquid-Based/Thin-Layer Preparation